-R&D Strategy for Growth Centered on Technology
+R&D Strategy for Growth Centered on Technologies

 Recognizing that technical innovations are the basis for corporate growth, Teijin has set a group-wide R&D strategy inclusive of basic research, and is strengthening alliances among group companies, aiming to expedite research achievements.

 Teijin's core technologies assuring sustainable business growth and structural innovations are supported by various basic technologies in the fields of polymer science, drug discovery, biotechnology and nanotechnology.
-Based on these technologies, we are continuing to strengthen our R&D, specifying Environmental Value Solutions, Safety, Security and Disaster Mitigation Solutions, and Demographic Change and Increased Health Consciousness Solutions as priority technological domains.
+Based on these technologies, we are continuing to strengthen our R&D, specifying Environmental Value Solutions, Safety, Security and Disaster Mitigation Solutions, and Demographic Change and Increased Health Consciousness Solutions as priority technological fields.

-Development in new healthcare business
+Development in healthcare new business

-To realize sustainable corporate growth, we recognize that it is essential to have technological innovations and to develop technologically skilled human resources to propel these innovations forward.Our strong efforts to foster these skilled personnel that will forge the future of Teijin are numerous.
-For example, the Teijin 21st Century Forum, which aims to foster young researchers and create a network of researchers involved in polymer science and other chemical fields; the Teijin Technology Advisory Council, which has university professors and researchers from each field of specialty as its members and gives researchers an opportunity to discuss future technologies, innovative processes and technology trends; and last but not least, assigning young researchers to leading research institutions in Japan and internationally.
-We have also established the Teijin Techno College, an educational institution, where retired employees are involved as lecturers, passing on technical knowledge, skills and techniques to the next generation of R&D personnel.
+To realize sustainable corporate growth, it is essential to have technological innovations and to develop technologically-skilled human resources to propel these innovations forward.
+Teijin is focusing on cultivating technologically-skilled personnel who will lead the future.
+For example, the Teijin Mirai Forum, which aims to foster young researchers and create network of researchers involved in polymer science and other chemical fields; the Teijin Technology Advisory Council, a committee comprised of university professors and researchers from various fields of specialties, that give researchers opportunies to discuss future technologies, innovative processes and technology trends, and to assign young researchers to leading research institutions globally.
+We have also established the Teijin Techno College, an educational institution that involves retired employees as lecturers, passing down technical knowledge, skills and techniques to our next-generation R&D personnel.